When Distraction is a Good Thing: Managing Chronic Pain

 3. Music

-Listen to music that you enjoy.
-Music can provide a welcomed distraction and help tune out the world.
-Depending on the genre you are listening to, it can promote relaxation or provide the right amount of ‘pump’ needed to boost your spirits or accompany your exercise session.
+Listen to music you enjoy.
+Music can provide a welcome distraction and help tune out the world.
+Depending on the genre you are listening to, music can promote relaxation or the right amount of ‘pump’ needed to boost your spirits or accompany your exercise session.

 4. Heat and Cold